AnandChowdhary/twt/README.md

 ### Example use case

+For example, if you have a webpage http://example.com/profile?id=3 where the user with ID = 3 can edit their profile, you can use a TWT instead: http://example.com/profile?id=3.be77b8164d46977945ca0eb988c4dfa3a39a65bf.
+This means that users cannot change the ID from the address bar to impersonate someone else (of course, there are other checks to ensure permissions, but you get the idea).

 At [Koj](https://koj.co), we're using TWT as part of our onboarding process.
 When a new user signs up on https://koj.co/en-ch/get-started, we ask them their name and generate a unique ID for their onboarding session.
 Then, we redirect them to https://koj.co/en-ch/get-started/fYbiqoTfXHtW6xPuq7hs.daa019dae774e16ea5e3cb5e9c1cf72a6e191f61/furniture/bed, for example, when we ask for their bed preference.
 In this case, the user's session ID is `fYbiqoTfXHtW6xPuq7hs`, but we use a TWT in the URL.
 This means that that users cannot simply change the session ID from the address bar to impersonate someone else.

 ## 💡 Usage